INL/BlackLab/site/docs/server/rest-api/README.md

 ## API compatibility

-There are currently two supported versions of the REST API, with only minor differences between them (mostly related to consistency and not including redundant information).
-Configure `parameters.api` in your `blacklab-server.yaml` or pass the `api` parameter to a request to select which API version to attempt compatibility with.
-See [proxy/README.md](https://github.com/INL/BlackLab/blob/dev/proxy/README.md).
+Use `api=3` or `api=4` to specify the API version to use.
+Differences from 3 to 4 are minor; some inconsistencies are fixed and some redundant information was removed from responses.
+Configure `parameters.api` in your `blacklab-server.yaml` to set the default version to use.
+Support for older version(s) is a transitionary measure and will eventually be dropped.

+Full details can be found in [API versions](api-versions.md).

 ## Root endpoint